pingyen1524/HW2/results/index.md

 ```

 3. RANSAC
-* While implementing RANSAC, we need to find a smallest dists.
+* RANSAC is to find the best part of match points to be "inliners".
+While implementing RANSAC, we need to find a smallest dists.
 To do so, the coding part below needed to be processed iteratively.
 The output dists is the Euclidean distance between H*pt1_m and pt2_m, where pt1_m is an array store all match points from pt1, and sa does pt2_m from pt2.

 * Code highlights:
 ```